Grow Young Fast

 Or, a 30 second sprint followed by a 30 second rest repeated twice, for a total sprint time of 60 seconds.

-Well, now is the time to make your resolve, consult your physician and start your high intensity interval training workouts, 60 seconds a day to “grow young fast”.
+There’s no better time than now to begin.
+Consult your physician and begin your high intensity interval training workouts, 60 seconds a day to “grow young fast.”

 From article by: Dr. Juris Terauds, Professor Emeritus, U of Maryland, U of Texas, U of Alberta and Colorado State U.